Timeline of the 2011–2012 Saudi Arabian protests (from July 2012): 23 August

 A protest rally calling for prisoner release took place in Riyadh, in the direction of al-Ha'ir Prison, on 23 August.

 September 2012

-13 September

-Saudi Arabians follow others in the Muslim world, protesting the US-made movie mocking the Prophet Muhammad outside the US embassy in Riyadh.

 23–30 September

 Small demonstrations are held by the families of political prisoners "outside prisons and government buildings [against] detentions without trial," including one 100 participating in an action in front of the Saudi Human Rights Commission.
 Only seven days earlier, a number of Saudi males protested outside a prison near the capital city of Riyadh and were arrested.

 Abdel Karim Khadr predicted more protests if the government didn't offer solutions.

 23 September

 Khalid al-Labad is shot by police who say he is violent threat while human rights activists call him "a peaceful protester silenced by the government for demanding equal rights for the country's oppressed Shiite Muslim minority."

 October 2012

 18 October

 The Washington Post writes that in Saudi Arabia, "protests occur almost weekly...the marches can be a few dozen protesters carrying photos of the dead and shouting anti-government slogans, or hundreds of people taking over main boulevards."